oscarlarssen/future-of-fintech-V2023/README.md

 All in all, it can be a bit confusing and a bit overwhelming.

 So in this task, we want you to create an application or service that can help consumers choose the power provider that is cheapest for them.
 There are many considerations and approaches to solving such a problem, you are therefore free to solve this task in any way you want.
 You are free to focus on frontend, backend, design or everything combined.
-Creativity is encourged!
+Creativity is encouraged!
  - One important consideration is **explainability**.
 There may be multiple factors that determine if a provider is _good_ or _bad_, please make an effort to detail why we can classify it as one or the other.

 ## Starting point